earthly/earthly/docs/earthfile/earthfile.md

 Sets a value override of `<build-arg-value>` for the build arg identified by `<build-arg-key>`, when building the target containing the mentioned artifact.
 See also [BUILD](#build) for more details about the build arg options.

-Note that build args and the artifact references they apply to need to be surrounded by paranthesis:
+Note that build args and the artifact references they apply to need to be surrounded by parenthesis:

 ```Dockerfile
 COPY (+target1/artifact --arg1=foo --arg2=bar) ./dest/path